elasticdeeplearning/edl/doc/boss_tutorial.md

 <img src="../logo/edl.png" width="500">

+PaddlePaddle (PArallel Distributed Deep LEarning) is an easy-to-use, efficient, flexible and scalable deep learning platform, which is originally developed by Baidu scientists and engineers for the purpose of applying deep learning to many products at Baidu.

 PaddlePaddle Elastic Deep Learning (EDL) is a clustering project which leverages Deep Learning training jobs to be scalable and fault-tolerant.
 EDL will greatly boost the parallel distributed training jobs and make good use of cluster computing power.